Single Transition Layer in Mass-Conserving Reaction-Diffusion Systems with Bistable Nonlinearity

 \section{Concluding remarks}

 In this paper, we show that mass-conserving reaction-diffusion systems with bistable nonlinearity can have stable stationary solutions with a single internal transition layer under general assumptions.
 Our approach is based on the singular perturbation method by \cite{HS, I, MTH, NF}.
 In spite of the complication that we cannot apply the Lax-Milgram theorem to the singular limit eigenvalue problem (SLEP) concerning the stability of the stationary solutions, we can give the precise characterization of a critical eigenvalue which essentially determines the stability due to a natural constrained condition derived from the conservation law.
-Consequently, we can give a rigorous proof of the stability of the stationary solutions under general assumptions.
+Consequently, we can provide a rigorous proof of the stability of the stationary solutions under general assumptions.
 Our result provides a basic information for studying the bifurcation structure of mass-conserving reaction-diffusion systems with bistable nonlinearity \cite{MKNTY, MJE2}.
-Moreover, we emphasize that our approach can be applicable to singular perturbation problems with higher spatial dimension as seen in reaction-diffusion systems with bistable nonlinearity of FitzHugh-Nagumo type \cite{SS1, SS2}.
+Moreover, we emphasize that our approach can apply to singular perturbation problems in higher spatial dimensions as seen in reaction-diffusion systems with bistable nonlinearity of FitzHugh-Nagumo type \cite{SS1, SS2}.

 Our characterization of the critical eigenvalue suggests that the stationary solutions with a single internal transition layer are unstable if $J'(v^*) < 0$.
-That is, the sign of $J'(v^*)$ determines the stability/instability of the stationary solutions; it is a conjecture to be investigated for further studies.
-Since the spatial dimension of our problem is one, we can apply a totally different method by \cite{I} for studying the stability of the stationary solutions, which is substantially based on the ideas of the Evans function theory.
-In this case, we also encounter a problem related to that in Remark~\ref{rem3y}, which will require a delicate mathematical analysis.
+That is, the sign of $J'(v^*)$ determines the stability/instability of the stationary solutions; it is a conjecture for future studies.
+Since the spatial dimension of our problem is one, we can apply a different method by \cite{I} for studying the stability of the stationary solutions, which is substantially based on the ideas of the Evans function theory.
+In this case, we also encounter a problem related to that in Remark~\ref{rem3y}, which would require a delicate mathematical analysis.
 At present, we can prove that this conjecture is true if we replace the assumption (A3) in Assumption~\ref{ass1} by a somewhat stronger one.